ray-project/ray/doc/source/tune/tutorials/tune-lifecycle.rst

     This actor can then asynchronously execute method calls and maintain its own internal state.

-The driver spawns parallel worker processes (:ref:`Ray actors <actor-guide>`) that are responsible for evaluating each trial using its hyperparameter configuration and the provided trainable (see the `ray trial executor source code <https://github.com/ray-project/ray/blob/master/python/ray/tune/ray_trial_executor.py>`__).
+The driver spawns parallel worker processes (:ref:`Ray actors <actor-guide>`) that are responsible for evaluating each trial using its hyperparameter configuration and the provided trainable.

 While the Trainable is executing (:ref:`trainable-execution`), the Tune Driver communicates with each actor via actor methods to receive intermediate training results and pause/stop actors (see :ref:`trial-lifecycle`).